fonic/arch-uki-luks2/README.md

 1. Prepare a dm-crypt/LUKS2 encrypted disk containing Arch Linux / Manjaro:<br/>
    **Not covered here as detailed guides on that topic are widely available (e.g. see [Arch Linux Wiki](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system)).**

-   The easiest approach might be to use a _second_ device: erase, partition, encrypt, unlock, create file systems, mount file systems, than migrate OS installation from unencrypted first device to encrypted second device.
+   **The easiest approach might be to use _two_ separate devices:**<br/>
+   Perform a normal (unencrypted) installation to the first device, then prepare the second encrypted device manually (erase, partition, encrypt, unlock, create file systems, mount file systems), then migrate all OS data from the first device to the newly set-up encrypted device (e.g. using `rsync`).

-   The fully set-up disk might look like this:
+   The fully set-up encrypted disk might look like this:

    ```
    # fdisk -l /dev/nvme0n1